Health insurance for small businesses

 Step 1: Consider eligibility and cost

-The first step is to use eligibility criteria to eliminate all business health insurance options your organization simply can’t offer.
-For example, if you have just one full-time employee, you likely can’t offer traditional group health insurance in most states.
-Similarly, if you’re determined to keep your current business group health insurance policy, you can’t offer a QSEHRA.
+The first step is to use eligibility criteria to eliminate all business health insurance options your organization can’t offer.
+For example, suppose you have just one full-time employee.
+In that case, you likely can’t offer traditional group health insurance in most states.
+Similarly, if you’re determined to keep your current group health insurance policy, you can’t offer a QSEHRA.

-Determine how much you are willing and able to spend on your health benefit.
-In general, you should aim to spend as much as you can afford on health benefits because, next to wages, they’re the top consideration on where people work.
+Determine how much you’re willing and able to spend on health benefits.
+Generally, you should aim to spend as much as you can afford on health benefits because they’re the top consideration for job seekers.

-Once you’ve calculated this figure, compare it to the estimated cost of each health benefit option your organization is eligible to implement.
+Once you’ve calculated this figure, compare it to the estimated cost of each health benefit option your organization can implement.
 You should research estimates for your geographic area and industry to get a more accurate estimation.

-After comparing these projections to your budget, you may be able to eliminate some options.
+After comparing these projections to your budget, you can eliminate some options.
 For example, if a small employer can’t afford traditional group or self-funded health insurance, a QSEHRA or health stipend may be better.

 Step 2: Determine benefit administration time

 Another consideration is how much time you have to administer your health benefit.
-Small employers wear many hats, so their time is limited and valuable.
+Small employers have busy lives, so their time is limited and valuable.
 Some health benefit options require more administration time than others.

 Self-funded health insurance typically requires the most time, followed by traditional group health insurance.
-HRAs—when administered by a personalized benefits provider like PeopleKeep—are much less time-intensive.
+HRAs—when administered by a software solution like PeopleKeep—are much less time-intensive.

 Step 3: Think about your employees’ situations

 Beyond business considerations, you should evaluate each benefit option from your employees’ perspective.
-Firstly, you should consider their current health insurance status and determine how you can provide them with even more value with the addition of your health benefit.
-If you have employees that are located out-of-state, you should consider how you can provide a health benefit that is as acceptable as the benefit you’re providing to your in-state employees.
+Firstly, you should consider their current health insurance status and determine how you can support their needs.
+If you have employees located out-of-state, you should consider how you can provide a health benefit that is as acceptable as the benefit you’re providing to your in-state employees.

-An ICHRA, QSEHRA, health stipend, or a self-funded health insurance benefit would provide value to employees no matter where they live.
-If employees who fall into these categories are valuable to your organization, you should narrow your list of options to those that will best serve them.
+An ICHRA, QSEHRA, health stipend, or self-funded health plan can help employees regardless of where they live.
+If employees who fall into these categories are valuable to your organization, narrow your coverage options to those that will best serve them.

 Step 4: Consider what your employees would want the most

-Lastly, you should consider your employees’ preferences on health benefits.
+Lastly, you should consider your employees’ preferences.
 Your employees are more likely to use benefits that meet their needs, which ultimately helps you accomplish your goal of attracting and retaining your workforce.
+If you’re unsure what your staff is looking for, you can survey them to get a better idea.

-The employee cost of a benefit is a consideration for most benefits options, but it’s an especially critial factor for group and self-funded health insurance.
+Benefit cost is a consideration for most employee benefits options, but it’s an especially critical factor for group and self-funded health insurance.
 HRAs don’t use employee contributions, so your workers could save more over other traditional plan options.
 However, if you provide a smaller monthly allowance, your employees will pay for more out-of-pocket costs.

-Employees also want to know how your benefit will work with their individual healthcare preferences and needs.
-For example, they may want to know if your group health insurance policy covers their particular doctor or provides coverage to employees for mental health services.
+Employees also want to know how your benefit will work with their healthcare preferences and needs.
+For example, they may want to know if your group health insurance policy covers their particular doctor or provides coverage to employees for counseling services.

-With this in mind, an HRA or a health stipend is typically the most personalized way your employees can use their benefit to cover the healthcare services and items they value the most.
+With this in mind, an HRA is typically the most personalized way your employees can use their benefit to cover the healthcare services and items they want.

 Need help finding the right benefit?